BOOKS

 STEEP TEA (Carcanet Press, July 2015)

-a Best Book of the Year (UK's Financial Times) and a Lambda Literary Awards finalist
+A Best Book of the Year (UK's Financial Times) and a Lambda Literary Awards Finalist

 Steep Tea is Singapore-born Jee Leong Koh's fifth collection and the first to be published in the UK.
 Koh's poems share many of the harsh and enriching circumstances that shape the imagination of a postcolonial queer writer.
 They speak in a voice both colloquial and musical, aware of the infusion of various traditions and histories.
 Taking leaves from other poets - Elizabeth Bishop, Eavan Boland and Lee Tzu Pheng, amongst others - Koh's writing is forged in the known pleasures of reading, its cultures and communities.